Sayan2003Mukherjee/Financial-Analyst-Agent/README.md

 The Financial Research AI Agent is a multi-agent system capable of:

--Fetching real-time stock market prices 📊
+  Fetching real-time stock market prices 📊

   Searching the web for latest financial news 🌐

   Summarizing analyst recommendations from financial data

   Displaying all gathered information in a structured tabular format

 The system uses two AI agents: